Who may enroll?

 What makes our program safer than others?

-This is by far the most important question for us, and the answer has several parts.
-First of all, the safety program was developed through the recommendations of the NAFSA Association of International Educators.
-Each student participates in our safety orientation.
-We maintain a very clear set of Safety Rules and Guidelines that are meticulously enforced.
+We maintain a very clear set of Safety guidelines that are meticulously enforced.
 Secondly, because we maintain a very strong and personal connection within the community, including the Mayor’s office, the cultural center, school directors and youth community programs we keep well informed of local conditions.
 Unlike many immersion programs that are run by a foreign staff we are native community members.
 Thirdly, our program is high school only!
 For that reason we maintain high school appropriate supervision, behavior, curfews and guidelines.
 We also maintain a small program in a small city.
-We limit enrollment to approx. 20 students, which allows us to focus on individual student needs and interests.
+We limit enrollment to approx.12 students, which allows us to focus on individual student needs and interests.
 Thirdly, we maintain a small staff to student ratio, our staff provides supervision during all activities and are available to assist students at any time, day or night.
-Presently, Nicaragua is one of Latin America's safest countries for foreign travel.
-Note: all of the above will not matter if we do not have the student's cooperation in ensuring their own safety.
-The staff will not be able to supervise students around-the-clock, and it will ultimately be up to the students themselves to respect the program rules and exercise caution and practice good judgment.
+The staff will not be able to supervise students around-the-clock, and it will ultimately be up to the students themselves to respect the program boundaries and exercise caution and practice good judgment.

 Ask this question of every high school program -